ice-nine-as/hellox-client/documentation/data-requests-and-internal-integrations.md

 Note that the news feed items have a custom paging module which allows an offset URL argument to be provided, e.g. https://cms.hellox.me/feeds/news-feed-teaser.xml?offset=3.

 There is a single additional endpoint, https://cms.hellox.me/feeds/podcast-feed.xml, which relies on a very simple custom module which merely downloads an RSS feed from the Blubrry podcast host's endpoint and forwards it to the requester.
-This is done because, when these systems were originally developed and configured, Blubrry had not configured their CORS rules such that external requests could be performed, and server-side requests are not bound by CORS.
+This was done because, when these systems were originally developed and configured, Blubrry had not configured their CORS rules such that external requests could be performed, and server-side requests are not bound by CORS.

 The Discourse forum is intended to be viewed and used as a normal web page by customers, but is also syndicated into a widget on the front page.
 There is only a single [endpoint](https://forum.hellox.me/latest.rss) we use at present.